 Each DSM technique has different advantages and disadvantages.
-We use the corresponding techniques to bring the best efficiency to customers, depending on the characteristics of the load.^{6,15}
+We use the corresponding techniques to bring the best efficiency to customers, depending on the characteristics of the load.^{6,15} shown in Figure 2.

-This research model is mainly focused on peak cutting and valley filling techniques as shown in Figure 2.
 To analyze the peak cutting method, the initial load factor, the average demand can be calculated using Equations (1) and (2) from the load time curve.